openenclave/openenclave/tests/tls_e2e/README.md

 2. Negative scenarios

-    We run tls connection tests three times, each with a tls connecting party set to true one of the following hook configurations while the other connecting party with all hooks set to false.
+    We run TLS connection tests three times, each with a TLS connecting party set to true one of the following hook configurations while the other connecting party with all hooks set to false.

     fail_cert_verify_callback
     fail_enclave_identity_verifier_callback